NUBIC/schema_qualified_tables/README.markdown

 The test harness supports using PostgreSQL or Oracle.
-Adding support for another database should be as easy as adding its adapter (or its adapter's dependencies, if it has an adapter built into AR) to the development dependencies in the gemspec and running `bundle update`.
+Adding support for another database should be as easy as adding its adapter (or its adapter's dependencies, if it has an adapter built into AR) to a group the Gemfile and running `bundle update`.
 The test suite can only be run without failures on a database that supports sequences.

+(N.b.: since it's relatively difficult to install the supporting library for Oracle, it isn't included in the Gemfile by default.
+If you want to test against Oracle, set `SQT_ORACLE=true` in your environment before running `bundle update` and the tests.)

 ### On JRuby